kev197/bayes-filter-sim/README.md

 We can choose to increase the number of particles at the cost of computational resources.
 This is with 10000 particles.
-Within the constraints of this particular sim, ~150 particles seems to have the best computation-to-convergence-rate trade off, but in other applications the particle count may be increased further to reduce error.
+Within the constraints of this particular sim, ~150 particles seems to have the best computation-to-convergence-rate trade off, but in other applications the particle count may be increased further to reduce error at the cost of efficiency.

 This is a personal project made during Summer of 2025.